WorkFromHualien/WFHL/blog/2024-07-28-welcome/index.md

 ---
 slug: welcome
-title: Welcome
+title: Welcome From Hualien
 # authors: [slorber, yangshun]
 tags: [todo]
 ---

-Welcome to the `Work from Hualien` initiative.
-Behind this site are people who living in hualien as digital normads, local workers and business owners, and wanna bring you to visit this lovely place.
+Welcome to the `Work from Hualien (WFHL)` initiative.
+Behind this site are people who living in hualien as digital normads, local workers and business owners.
+We wanna share our passion and help you live and work in this lovely place.

 ## What we'll provide:
+- Multilingual content to attract a wider audience.
 - High-quality images and videos showcasing the beauty of Hualien.
-- Detailed guides on popular activities and attractions.
+- Share popular activities and attractions.
 - Interviews with local digital nomads and business owners.
 - Practical tips on living and working in Hualien.
 - Regularly updated events calendar.
-- Multilingual content to attract a wider audience.
-- A strong call to action encouraging visitors to book their trip.

 ## Key Selling Points of Hualien:
   - Unique blend of urban convenience and natural beauty.